 “I will be,” I assured him, avoiding eye contact.
 I ducked into the room as he strolled away, finding that my eyes followed his form of their own accord.
 It was like I couldn’t help but study him, whenever we interacted.
 He hadn’t seemed demon-y, but then again, I hadn’t been paying attention to much else aside from my shoes that morning.

 French, like first period, was nothing but a blur.
 I didn’t know if we’d been given any assignments or learned anything new; I assumed not, since we weren’t approaching the end of any terms.
 I was relieved to go to lunch, if only for the distraction of my friends’ conversation.
 Maybe I can ask Vanessa to back-hand me.
-That’ll snap me out of this godsawful mood.
+That’ll distract me from this godsawful mood.

 I wouldn’t make it to lunch, though.
-This is how I’m certain there’s a few higher (or lower, I’m not judging) entities out to get my goat.
-As I was slumping all the way to the quad, my phone in the pocket of my anorak, which I hadn’t even been aware that I was wearing, started beeping the intro to Maggie M’Gill.
-I looked out at the quad feeling anxiously as I spotted Lorcan’s golden crown chatting at the far end with Vanessa’s dark head, and stared at my beeping phone.
+This is how I’m certain there’s a few higher (or lower, I’m not judging) entities out to get my goat: as I was slumping all the way to the quad, my phone in the pocket of my anorak, which I hadn’t even been aware that I was wearing, started beeping the intro to Maggie M’Gill.
+I looked out at the quad feeling anxiously as I spotted Lorcan’s golden crown chatting at the far end with Vanessa’s dark braided one and stared at my beeping phone.
 I answered it on the second ring, hoping it was another inconsiderate butt-dial, but I had a weird feeling in my gut about it due to the timing.
 My life had a way of lining things up, almost cosmically.

 “Taco Hell, how may I take your order?”
 I drawled on the pickup.

 Scott’s voice was layered with static.
 “Where are you?”
 He demanded.